-- Cash management - Complete accounting process for a trading GST business - Performance analysis of a listed public company
+- Accounting the big picture - Cash management - Complete accounting process for a trading GST business - Performance analysis of a listed public company

 Schools devise assessments in Units 1 and 2 to suit their local context.

 In Units 3 and 4 students complete four summative assessments.
 The results from each of the assessments are added together to provide a subject score out of 100.
 Students will also receive an overall subject result (A-E).